SalaPh/White_Dwarf_Binaries_GW/README.md

 ### Folders:
 - `Analysis_Scripts`: contains additional codes and information needed for the computation. `Instrument_Sensitivity` includes the sensitivity data of MAGIS Space. `constants.py` includes some constants used overall. `plot_format.py` includes some formatting functions to obtain nice plots.
 `antenna_Funs_satellites.py` computes the orbit and direction of the satellite around Earth and Sun.
+`antenna_Funs_ground.py` computes the orbit and direction of a ground-based detector with Earth movement.
 `waveform_LO.py` and `waveform_PN.py` include some functions of the orbit evolution of a binary, respectively at leading and higher PN orders.
 `helper_funs.py` has some functions useful for the main wrappers.
 Lastly, `WD.py` includes some functions regarding properties and evolution specific to white dwarfs (WDs) and WDBs.
 - `ExampleOutput`: represents the storage folder for `example.ipynb`.
 Currently, it contains the result of a specific run.